abuenosvinos/docker-boilerplate/README.md

 * In `apps/utilities/phpRedisAdmin/includes/config.inc.php` line 30 there is hardcoded the host of the mysql instance

 * In `apps/utilities/phpRedisAdmin/includes/config.sample.inc.php` line 8 there is hardcoded the host of the redis instance

+* Depending on your browser, you will likely receive a warning since the certificate you created isn’t signed by one of your browser’s trusted certificate authorities.
+It is expected, you have to accept to continue.

 ##
 <br/>